vindrosen/PictureSorter/README.md

 ------------------------------------------------------------------------

-## ☑️ Checkbox-Based Copy Workflow
+## ☑️ Multi-Select and Copy Workflow

+### Multi-Select Confirmation Mode
+1. Check multiple images across any folders
+2. Selections persist when navigating between folders
+3. "Copy X Selected" button shows total selected count
+4. Click button to batch copy all selected images
+5. Selected images are copied and removed from view

+### Quick Move Button
-Each image has a checkbox below it.
+- Each image has a ↗ button next to the checkbox

-### When a checkbox is checked:

-1. The image file is copied to a user-selected **target folder**
-2. Existing files are not overwritten
-3. The image is marked as processed
-4. The image disappears avoiding reprocessing
-5. New images fill empty slots automatically
+- Click to instantly move the image to target folder
+- No confirmation needed - immediate action
+- Faster than checkbox for single-image sorting

+### Checkbox Behavior
+- Check = Add to selection
+- Uncheck = Remove from selection
+- Selection count updates in real-time
+- Selections maintained across folder navigation

-This enables fast and efficient photo review workflows.
+This enables both fast single-image sorting and efficient batch operations.

 ------------------------------------------------------------------------